-The contraception injection is also known as the Depo, Depo-Provera, or “the jab”.
+The jab is a contraception injection also known as the Depo or Depo-Provera.
 It is a safe and convenient method of preventing pregnancy.
 If you get the jab on time every three months, it works really well.

-The jab contains a tiny amount of hormone rogestogen which is released into your body to prevent you from getting pregnant.
+The jab contains a tiny amount of hormone progestogen which is released into your body to prevent you from getting pregnant.

-The jab works by making it difficult for the sperm to swim and get to the egg.
-When the jab is given it releases a tiny amount of the hormone progestogen that creates a sticky mucus inside your uterus.
-The mucus acts like a barrier to stop sperm from swimming through the (cervix) opening of your uterus (the tunnel to get to the egg).
+The jab releases a tiny amount of the hormone progestogen which works in two ways.
+Firstly it creates a sticky mucus inside your uterus making it difficult for the sperm to swim and get to the egg.
+The mucus acts like a barrier to stop sperm from swimming through the opening of your uterus.
 If sperm can’t reach the egg, then you can’t get pregnant.

 Getting the jab is simple.
 You get an injection in your upper arm or butt cheek, and as easy as that it’s done.
 You need to have the jab every three months to maintain its effectiveness.